lee-wei-xuan/barrier_option_pricing/README.md

  reaches a certain level, which is called the barrier.
 For this project, I have done the following:

  1. **Derive the formula for the theoretical price** of a down-and-in barrier call option exercised in the European style.
  2. **Price the barrier option using Monte Carlo simulations** and compare the simulated price to the theoretical price.
-However,
  3. **Apply importance sampling when doing simulations** to alter the probability distribution of the underlying asset’s price path **to increase the probability of the option’s barrier being hit**, reducing the variance and improving the simulation's accuracy.